 Let’s get started!
-Though the process might vary slightly from state to state, here’s a basic outline of what you’ll need to do.
+Though the process might vary slightly from state to state, here’s a basic outline of what you must do to learn how to obtain a real estate license.

 1. Determine Your State’s Education Requirements